 This article first appeared in the Christian Research Journal, volume 15, number 4 (1993).
+The full text of this article in PDF format can be obtained by clicking here.
 For further information or to subscribe to the Christian Research Journal go to: http://www.equip.org

 Kenneth Copeland stands today as one of the Faith movement’s leading spokesmen.
 His voluminous material (in print and broadcast media), combined with his crusades and international outreach centers, attest to his vast influence.